As rightly said to be

-As per the recent research shown in news 1 million students have taken up an internship to gain practical exposure and build their career skills.
+As per the recent research shown in the news 1 million students have taken up an internship to gain practical exposure and build their career skills.
 The report shows that the field of management offered the maximum number of internships to students – 49% of the total internship positions.
-These comprise of profiles in marketing, business development, finance, operations, human resources, digital marketing, and sales.
+These comprise profiles in marketing, business development, finance, operations, human resources, digital marketing, and sales.
 Other fields like media and engineering, mark up 22% and 17% of the internship positions

 What is an internship?

-It is a career-based learning experience which involves real work environment and standard work experience.
+It is a career-based learning experience that involves a real work environment and standard work experience.
 In short, an internship is the best way to kick-start your career while you are still studying, that is, if you have a career option planned ahead then, you can start working with the related companies that are similar to your choice of career.
 It is not only an exposure to the work-life before you get into the working full time, but it is also a significant way to know your strengths and capabilities in that particular stream (profession) which you choose while you are still studying.
-Internship will give you an option to also think twice before you jump in to make that job as your full-time career.
+An internship will give you an option to also think twice before you jump in to make that job your full-time career.
 It gives you an opportunity to see what work is like in real, then in theory that you learn in college.

-Internship will also give “ADD ON “ to your CV, which will make the person employing you think twice before he goes to another person to choose him.
+The internship will also give “ADD ON “ to your CV, which will make the person employing you think twice before he goes to another person to choose him.
 It is an additional benefit to you because you will mark an impression that you already have an idea of what you are going to work with.
 That might not be the same with others who come to that interview with you.

 In the last four years, the internship market in India has been through quite a revolution, powered by the internet economy.
 Gone are the days when the internship was the privilege of those from a few top colleges.
-Gone are the days when internship had to be facilitated by the college’s placement cells.
+Gone are the days when the internship had to be facilitated by the college’s placement cells.
 And also gone are the days when internship means slogging for free.

-Two things, first you have to start looking for a good internship at least six to eight months in advance, and the second student needs to realise the value of internships early in life.
+Two things, first you have to start looking for a good internship at least six to eight months in advance, and the second student needs to realize the value of internships early in life.
 Imagine the advantage of having two of three internships on your resume by the end of the final year of college.

 An internship can be either paid or voluntary.
 The trend is increasingly (and rightly) towards the former, as voluntary internships are often cited as unfair.
 As you would expect, internships that pay well are usually the most competitive.

-What is the need of internship?
+What is the need for an internship?

 Objectives of internship